 If, Else If, Else

 In Android Macro, conditional statements are used to perform different actions based on different conditions.
-The most common form of conditional statements are the if
+The most common form of conditional statements are the if, else if, and else statements.

 If Statement